 Starting Sector Location (4 bytes): This field contains the first sector location if this is a stream object.
 For a root storage object, this field MUST contain the first sector of the mini stream, if the mini stream exists.
+For a storage object, this field MUST be set to all zeroes.

 Stream Size (8 bytes): This 64-bit integer field contains the size of the user-defined data, if this is a stream object.
 For a root storage object, this field contains the size of the mini stream.
+For a storage object, this field MUST be set to all zeroes.

-For a version 3 compound file (2) 512-byte sector size, the value of this field MUST be less than or equal to 0x80000000.
+• For a version 3 compound file 512-byte sector size, the value of this field MUST be less than or equal to 0x80000000.
 (Equivalently, this requirement can be stated: the size of a stream or of the mini stream in a version 3 compound file MUST be less than or equal to 2 gigabytes (GB).)
-Note that as a consequence of this requirement, the most significant 32 bits of this field MUST be zero in a version 3 compound file (2).
+Note that as a consequence of this requirement, the most significant 32 bits of this field MUST be zero in a version 3 compound file.
 However, implementers should be aware that some older implementations did not initialize the most significant 32 bits of this field, and these bits might therefore be nonzero in files that are otherwise valid version 3 compound files.
 Although this document does not normatively specify parser behavior, it is recommended that parsers ignore the most significant 32 bits of this field in version 3 compound files, treating it as if its value were zero, unless there is a specific reason to do otherwise (for example, a parser whose purpose is to verify the correctness of a compound file).